 Figure 3.18.
-The percent of employed academics in age 25 - 64 (Israel, OECD & G7 countries), 2005 - 2020
+The percent of employed academics in age 25 - 64 (Israel, OECD & G7 countries), 2005 - 2020 Source: made by the author from source [167]

 The figure 3.18 present the percentage of employed persons in Israel has improved significantly since 2010, reaching a high percentage (87.69%) among the developed countries - G7 and almost 4% more than the OECD average (85.61%).
 The reason for this is the great political pressure on reducing the percentage of unemployed Israelis in Israel.
 It is also known that Israeli academics compromise on their wages and are willing to work even at low wages.